Oxaliplatin and capecitabine

-- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (plantar-palmar syndrome) which may cause tingling, numbness, pain and dryness
+- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (plantar-palmar syndrome).
+This may cause tingling, numbness, pain and dryness

-- Constipation affects 2 out of 10 people (20%) – your doctor or nurse may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days
+- Constipation affects 2 out of 10 people (20%) – your doctor or nurse may give you laxatives to help prevent this.
+Tell them if you are constipated for more than 3 days

 Between 1 and 10 in every 100 people have one or more of these.